Writing & Reading Support (for Undergraduates)

 Dates Offered:

-Thursday, August 17, from 2:00 - 2:40 (In-Person at the ARC Skye Hall Room 156)
+Wednesday, November 13, from 2:00 to 2:40 (In-Person at the ARC, Skye Hall, Room 156)

 This 30 minute workshop will focus on reading and annotating writing in-class writing prompts.
 We will address language that (1) contextualizes/situates the assignment, (2) directive verbs, and (3) how to clarify expectations for the assignment based on the prompt and writing situation.
 We will also be looking at outlining essay drafts (thesis statements, topic/controlling idea sentences, and evidence) to organize ideas you want to communicate.
 You should feel free to come with questions as there will be time at the end of the workshop to discuss specific concerns.